Khalidmamdou7/floating-point-unit/README.md

 This project is a group project as a part of the Logic Design II (CMPN111) course at Cairo University.
 The project requirement description is available [here](./docs/Project-Requirements.pptx).

-It is a work in progress and is not yet complete.

 ## Table of Contents
 - [Features](#features)